Submissions

 Title

 The title should briefly identify the subject and indicate the purpose of the document, specific yet concise.
 The title should supply enough information for the reader to make a reliable decision on probable interest.
 It should be comprehensible to readers outside your field.
 A short informative title is preferred over a long obtuse one.
 In short, a good title is defined as the fewest words that adequately describe the paper contents, in which several main keywords should often included.
-Title should not exceed 10 substantive words excluding articles, prepositions, and conjunctions, except in unusual instances.
+Title should often not exceed ten substantive words excluding articles, prepositions, and conjunctions, except in unusual instances.
 Please also provide a brief “running head” of approximately 60 characters.
 Title should not contain “waste” words, which often appear right at the start of the title such as “Study on”, “Investigation on”, “Observation on”, “A/An”, “The”.
 Avoid specialist abbreviations, if possible.
-Titles should be presented in title case, meaning that the first word of the title should be capitalized.
-Title Page is needed.
+Titles should be presented in title case, meaning that the first letter of the first word of the title should be capitalized.
+Title page is needed.
 The title page should include a word count for text only and the full names, highest academic degrees, and affiliations of all authors.
 If an author’s affiliation has changed since the work was done, the new affiliation also should be listed.

 Authors and Affiliations